SNapier/check_cpu_utilization.ps1.py/README.md

 ## POWERSHELL PARAMETERS
 #### metric
 - The Processor Metric you would like to evaluate.
-User = Percent User Time (Default), Proc = Percent Processor Time, Priv = Percent Privileged Time
+  - User = Percent User Time (Default)
+  - Proc = Percent Processor Time
+  - Priv = Percent Privileged Time

 #### warning
 - The CPU utilization you will tolerate before throwing a WARNING